cheunste/xmasLEDTree/README.md

 Certain pins on the chip are reservered for sending signal to the WS2812 LEDs.
 Changing this will require significant change in code.

 Certain pins on the chip are used to hook up to the raspberry pi.
 These are used to activate certain animations.
 If you want to use different pins, you can change it in the main.c file

+###4.TO-DO

+####Schematic
+There needs to be more research on the gain.
+Currently it is maxed out at 200.
+This is so that it can be send to the microcontroller for fourier analysis.
+However, as a result of this, if a low impedance speaker is attached, then the LM386 will dump a HUGE load of current to the speaker to the point of overheating.

+This can be easily fixed by reducing the gain, but once gain is lowered, the resulting fourier transform becomes less accurate.

+A gain of 20 will do just fine for hearing, but more capacitors are needed to attach in series with the speaker to remove static noises.
+Also, some way to control volume will be needed at this point.

+####Android App
+-Integrate Material Design
+-Add audio control (only doable once audio hardware have been figured out).
+-The bits in the "Lights" section needs to be flipped.
+Currently "ON" is for turning off the lights and "OFF" is for turning it on.
+####Raspberry PI
+-Move away from pygame and to something more
+-Fix bugs in relation with activation timing.
+-Raspberry pi does not seem to shut lights off when outside of activation time.
+Not sure if this is microcontroller problem or what.

+###Micocontroller
+-Figure out why certain animation modes are not activated when pi turns on correct pin.
+Did you forget to disable something?
+-clearAllLED() only works for the top half of the tree.
+Everything in base 6, 5, and half of four are still lit -In the stripAnimation.c file, there needs to be a better way to implement the colorSelection function.
+Currently, it does work, but as a result of how it is implemented, the maxColorChoices and minColorChoices needs to be hard coded.